PM-Dungeon/core/README.md

 ## About

-The **PM-Dungeon** is a lightweight, [libgdx](https://libgdx.com/) based, Java framework for the development of a 2D rogue like.
-It is developed for teaching purposes and therefore especially suitable for inexperienced Java developers.
-The project is free to use for your own lecture.
+The **PM-Dungeon** is a lightweight Java framework for the development of a 2D-Rougelike game.
+It is designed for educational purposes and is especially aimed at inexperienced Java developers.
+The project currently uses the [libGDX](https://libgdx.com/) as a backend.

 This is the `core` part of the project.
-In contains the framework itself without any launcher implementation.
-You can use it with your own `libGDX`-project, or you can use the provided [desktop-setup](https://github.com/PM-Dungeon/desktop).
+It contains the actual framework without any launcher implementation.
+You can use it to develop your own game, but it is probably easier to use the [desktop](https://github.com/PM-Dungeon/desktop) project as a starting point for your own game.

-## What do you need
+## Requirements

 - Java SE Development Kit 17.0.x or higher

 ## Installing & quick start

-To create your own game with the PM-Dungeon-Framework, check out the quick start guide:
+To create your own game using the PM-Dungeon framework, check out the quick start guide:

 - [German](./documentation/quickstart_de.md)
 - [English](./documentation/quickstart_en.md)